 When it comes to the busiest websites on the Internet, NGINX and NGINX Plus dominate the market.
-In fact, NGINX powers over 50% of the top 1000, top 10,000, and top 100,000 sites.
+In fact, NGINX powers more of the world’s busiest 1 millions sites than any other web server.
 Its ability to handle over 1 million concurrent connections on a single server has driven its adoption by “hyperscale” sites and apps such as Airbnb, Netflix, and Uber.

 Although NGINX Plus is most commonly known as a web server, HTTP reverse proxy, and load balancer, it is also a fully featured application delivery controller (ADC) with support for TCP and UDP applications.
 Its event‑driven architecture and all of the other attributes that have made it successful for HTTP use cases are equally applicable to the Internet of Things (IoT).

 In this article we show how NGINX Plus can be used to load balance MQTT traffic.
 MQTT was originally published in 1999 for communication with remote oil fields.
 It was updated for IoT use cases in 2013 and has since become the protocol of choice for many IoT deployments.
 Production IoT deployments with millions of devices demand high performance and advanced functionality from a load balancer, and in this two‑part series of blog posts we will discuss the following advanced use cases.

 - Encrypting and authenticating MQTT traffic